Arshu/AssembleWebApps/README.md

 ## Running Locally
 Clone the repo and run the appropriate **appweb.web** asp.net core application for the respective platform

-On first run the application will extract the Index and Test AppSite's and run the asp.net core kestrel server under port 7000
+On first run the application will run the asp.net core kestrel server

+If the source of the Html + Json is required, set the appconfig.json parameter UnPackAppSites to true for the server to extract the AppSites Html + Json to be root folder.
+Modifying any of the Html + Json should update the Browser UI by hot reload (WIP)

 ## Running from Docker